AdobeDocs/commerce-merchant-services.en/help/live-search/synonyms-type.md

 ### Keyword mapping

 This technique uses searchable product attributes, rather than synonyms, to create keyword-based associations between products.
-As a result, both mapped products appear in the search results of the other.
+As a result, a mapped product can appear in the search results of another product.
 To learn more, see [Search Results](https://docs.magento.com/user-guide/catalog/search-results.html).

 ### Use of singular and plural